rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 ---
-title: Types Enthusiast's Notes on Using TypeScript in Anger
+title: Types Enthusiast's Notes on Using TypeScript in Anger and with Curiosity
 author: Robert Peszek
 lastmodified: Jul 04, 2021
 featured: true
-summary:  A long post or a very short book about advanced types in TypeScript by a TypeScript Newb.
+summary:  A long post or a very short book about advanced types in TypeScript.
 toc: true
 tags: TypeScript
 codestyle: ts
 ---
-**Subtitle: _A long post or a very short book about advanced types in TypeScript by a TypeScript Newb_**
+**_A long post or a very short book about advanced types in TypeScript_**

 This is a post about TypeScript from a programmer who loves types and uses them a lot.